brunomnsilva/UbiquitousNeuralNetworks/README.md

 [PhD Thesis](http://hdl.handle.net/10362/19974).
 The original code was completely refactored and is now made available through this project.

-It allows you to easily build and train neural networks in Java.
+It allows you to easily build and train neural networks in Java; you can also extend the core functionality for particular use-cases.

-It includes a variety of features and tools to help you create powerful and accurate models for your data.
+It includes a variety of features and visualizations to help you create powerful and accurate models for your data.

 ![](assets/logo.svg)